frankshearar/Home/Support-nuget-push-scenarios-in-dotnet-CLI.md

     </tr>
     <tr>
         <td>source</td>
         <td>Specifies the server URL.
-Starting with NuGet 3.4.2, this is
-        a mandatory parameter unless the NuGet.config file specifies a DefaultPushSource value.
+This is a mandatory parameter unless the NuGet.config file specifies a
+        DefaultPushSource value.
         <br />
-        Starting with NuGet 2.5, if nuget.exe identifies a UNC/folder
-        source, it will copy the file to the source.
+        if dotnet nuget push identifies a UNC/folder source, it will copy the file to the source.
         </td>
     </tr>
     <tr>